vinniimiranda/vinniimiranda/README.md

 I love to learn and discuss about new technologies
 - 🤔 Exploring new technologies.
 - 😎 I like to automate tasks to make life easier.
-- 🔭 I’m currently working at <a href="https://github.com/curebase">Curebase</a> as Senior Software Engineer.
+- 🔭 I’m currently working at <a href="https://github.com/viavarejo-banqi">banQi</a> as Senior Staff Software Engineer.
 - 👯 I’m looking to collaborate on new projects
-- 📖 Studying and testing softwares architetures
+- 📖 Applying modern software architectures
 - <a href="https://vinniimiranda.com.br" >More info about me</a>